shiva/blog-posts/post/2016-12-31-year-end-recap.md

    - [Wishlists][8] - maintain a list of wishlists .
 Was especially useful for Secret Santa this year

 ## Blog once a week: Failing miserably.

    This is going back on the list for next year.
-I have barely been online.
-Most of my posts
+I have consumed a lot of content this year, but produced very little..
+Most of my posts have been photos on [Instagram][9] -- photos of food!

 [1]: https://www.goodreads.com/user/year_in_books/2016/856502